gorenje/backend/README.md

 Then after a few moments (to let things start up), test it:

-    open -a Firefox $(minikube service trackersrv -n pushtech --url)/t/w?wor=king open -a Firefox $(minikube service kafidx -n pushtech --url)/kafidx
+    open -a Firefox $(minikube service tracker -n pushtech --url)/t/w?wor=king open -a Firefox $(minikube service kafidx -n pushtech --url)/kafidx open -a Firefox $(minikube service website -n pushtech --url)

 After, tear everything down again:

+    rake kubernetes:spin:down

+That will maintain the persistent storage, if you want to get rid of absolutely everthing, then do the following:

     rake kubernetes:secrets:delete
-    rake kubernetes:spin:down
     rake kubernetes:namespace:delete

+After that, shut down minikube

     minikube stop

-As alternative and for quicker local testing, you can always use docker compose.